Shopping by District

 West Village District

 Equal parts historic and revitalized, the West Village District offers an array of shopping opportunities.
-If you have a green thumb, you'll love Plant Shoppe.
-The shop is connected to Stitch Cafe, grab a cup of coffee while you peruse their curated selection of indoor plants, pots and accessories.
-They also offer an array of daily and custom floral offerings and gifts.
 Visit Sailor & the Dock, an innovative marketplace that houses multiple stores, all sharing a passionate commitment to sustainability and education.
-In addition to the on-site vendors offering a diverse range of eco-conscious products such as books, coffee and vintage clothing, the market hosts additional vendors in a monthly pop-up event.
+In addition to the on-site vendors offering a diverse range of eco-conscious products, the market hosts additional vendors in a monthly pop-up event.
 Searching for unique gifts and keepsakes?
 Look no further than Tin Lizzie's.
 Pamper yourself with their Oklahoma-made products, home decor, apparel and artist-made wares.
 You'll love the inside of the boutique which showcases fun and trendy products in a relaxed shopping experience.

 You May Also Like: